top of page

 So, to continue…

-The rule: Use the plural form of the verb when two subjects are joined by and.
+The rule: Use the plural form of the verb when the conjunction 'and' joins two subjects.

 In this sentence there are three subjects.